Winter Wonders in Greater Zion

 Zion’s Kolob Canyons

-The Kolob Canyons, Zion National Park’s best secret place, is a perfect winter stop off Interstate 15 north of St. George.
+Tucked in the northwest corner of Zion National Park, Kolob Canyons is a perfect winter stop off I-15, about 30 miles north of St. George.
 The five-mile Kolob Fingers Road Scenic Byway climbs to spectacular lookouts.
 Plus, the road leads to a short trail that visits the impressive Timber Creek Overlook.
 From the overlook, you’ll have expansive views of the Kolob finger canyons, Shuntavi Butte and the North Rim of the Grand Canyon, which lies more than 100 miles to the southeast.

-The Kolob receives more snow than lower Southwestern Utah areas, so most trails are icy.
-Bring snowshoes, trekking poles, and microspikes if you want to hike out to the 287-foot-long Kolob Arch, the sixth-longest arch in the world.
+Kolob Canyons receives more snow than other parts of southwestern Utah, so most trails are icy.
+Bring snowshoes, trekking poles and microspikes if you want to hike out to the 287-foot-long Kolob Arch, the sixth-longest arch in the world.

 Special gear needed: Wear warm clothes since the canyons are at high elevations.
 Bring trekking poles and microspikes or snowshoes for long hikes